When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Many famous people share the name Jaxon.
 Consider these famous people while making your own baby-naming decision to give your son the chance to live up to his name:

-• Jaxon Beswick: An English child actor.
+• Jaxon Beswick: An English child actor known for his roles in television.
 He is the twin brother of Maddox Beswick.

-• Jaxon Bieber: The younger half-brother of singer Justin Bieber.
+• Jaxon Bieber: The younger half-brother of global pop sensation Justin Bieber, who has gained a social media following of his own.

-• Jaxon Evans: A New Zealand racing driver.
+• Jaxon Evans: A talented New Zealand racing driver, known for competing in the Porsche Carrera Cup.

-• Jaxon Williams: The son of ice hockey player Justin Williams.
+• Jaxon Williams: The son of celebrated ice hockey player Justin Williams.

 Jaxon is also a notable surname for various famous people.
 Some of these people include: